Wedding DJ Canterbury – Advice On Adults Only Weddings

 – Some parents do ‘everything’ with their children – if their children cannot be part of the day then the parents will not attend.

 – Are the children you intend to invite ‘well’ behaved?
-Bear in mind that your definition of well behaved might be vastly different to the views of parents who are more ‘free spirited’ when brining up their children.
+Bear in mind that your definition of well-behaved might be vastly different to the views of parents who are more ‘free spirited’ when bringing up their children.
 Not many people want to be around kids that are running around, screaming and fighting.
 Little Johnny knee sliding across the dance floor during your First Dance might not be part of your plans.

 – Weddings traditionally are multi generational – a picture of granny dancing with their granddaughter will be treasured for a long time – they are family events.